mattbostock/timbala/docs/glossary.md

 A time-series, or a 'metric', measures the value of one singular thing over time.

-Specifically, a time-series is the unique combination of a metric name plus a label name plus a label value.
+Specifically, a single time-series is the unique combination of a metric name plus a label name plus a label value.

 For example, each of the below would be considered as three distinct
 time-series: